-2 Previous Work
+2. Previous Work

 The literature on subspace representations is immense and so is the number of applications utilizing them.
 The popularity of subspaces is due to the observation that a single subspace can capture an infinite range of transformations applied to a single object.
-For example, only one subspace is required to represent all possible images of a Lambertian object viewed under different illuminations [5, 21].
-Similar representations were constructed for objects viewed under changing spatial transformations (e.g. using the "tangent distance" [23]), viewpoint [24, 26], and articulation [10, 11, 25].
-Subspaces have additionally been used to represent an object's identity [15, 28], classes of similar objects [3, 8] and more.
+For example, only one subspace is required to represent all possible images of a Lambertian object viewed under different illuminations [6, 22].
+Similar representations were constructed for objects viewed under changing spatial transformations (e.g. using the "tangent distance" [24]), viewpoint [25, 27], and articulation [11, 12, 26].
+Subspaces have additionally been used to represent an object's identity [16, 29], classes of similar objects [4, 9] and more.

 Consider for example a typical scenario, where a database of high dimensional subspaces is collected, each one representing different transformations of a certain object.
 Given a query, this database is searched for the query's nearest (or near) subspaces.
-Basri et al. [4] presented an efficient search method for the particular case of the query being a high-dimensional point and the database containing subspaces of identical dimensions.
+Basri et al. [5] presented an efficient search method for the particular case of the query being a high-dimensional point and the database containing subspaces of identical dimensions.
 Although an important first step, their method is insufficient for the following two reasons.
-The first is strong evidence that often the queries should and sometimes they must be subspaces themselves.
-In [15], for example, Fitzgibbon and Zisserman showed that for the purpose of face recognition subspace-to-subspace distance is a better measure of similarity than point-to-subspace.
-A similar result was demonstrated empirically even earlier by [27] for face recognition using video streams.
-Moreover, when using subspaces to capture motion (e.g., [10, 11, 17, 25]) it is unclear how points can even be used to represent queries; subspaces being the natural representation for both the database items and the queries.
-These last examples all demonstrate the second shortcoming of [4], namely, in all these applications the database subspaces might differ in dimensionality, a case not handled by their search method.
+The first is strong evidence that often the queries should and sometimes must be subspaces themselves.
+In [16], for example, Fitzgibbon and Zisserman showed that for the purpose of face recognition subspaceto-subspace distance is a better measure of similarity than point-to-subspace.
+A similar result was demonstrated empirically even earlier by [28] for face recognition using video streams.
+Moreover, when using subspaces to capture motion (e.g., [11, 12, 18, 26]) it is unclear how points can even be used to represent queries; subspaces being the natural representation for both the database items and the queries.
+These last examples all demonstrate the second shortcoming of [5], namely, in all these applications the database subspaces might differ in dimensionality.
+Although [5] handle databases which contain subspaces of varying dimensions, since their queries are points, they do not consider cases where the database subspaces have varying dimensions which are smaller than the query's.

 We should note that subspace search problems have received considerable attention also in theoretical fields of Computer Science.
-For example, subspaces have been used to solve the so called "Partial Match" problem on strings [12] and related problems.
+For example, subspaces have been used to solve the so called "Partial Match" problem on strings [13] and related problems.
 These problems usually use subspaces to represent binary strings with unknown values.
 The subspaces they handle are therefore parallel to the world axes and only span two values in each coordinate.
 As such, they present a special case of the one handled here.
-In his paper [20] Magen proposed an efficient solution to the nearest subspace search problem by a reduction to the vertical ray shooting problem.
+In his paper [21] Magen proposed an efficient solution to the nearest subspace search problem by a reduction to the vertical ray shooting problem.
 However, besides being applicable only to point queries, his solution requires preprocessing time exponential in the subspace dimension and so is impractical in many applications.

-3 Nearest Subspace Search
+3. Nearest Subspace Search